vikingdata/articles/misc/c/design/basics.md

 | 1, 1, 1, 0 | 0 | 1 | 1 | 0 | 1 | 0 |
 | 1, 1, 1, 1 | 1 | 1 | 0 | 0 | 0 | 1 |

-Basically 2^(no of inputs) when calculating possible combnations of a gate.
-Such as
-There are 16 variables for a 4-input OR gate.

-The equation to find the total number of possible combinations (or rows) in a truth table depends entirely on the number of inputs the gate has.
-## The Equation
-$$C = 2^n$$

-* $C$ = Total number of possible input combinations
-* $n$ = Number of inputs to the gate
-* $2$ = Represents the two possible states for each input (Binary: 0 or 1)